Lynxter expands with €4 million Series A funding round

 Lynxter, a company specialising in the 3D printing of silicone and elastomers, has announced the closing of a 4 million EUR Series A funding round that will be used to “accelerate international expansion”, and fuel modernisation in industry, healthcare, and education.

-The company has named GE Invest, NACO, PG-Dev, and HERRIKOA as new partners in line with a strategy which it says focuses on deeptech and reindustrialisation 4.0.
+The company has named Groupe Etchart, NACO, PG-Dev, and HERRIKOA as new partners in line with a strategy which it says focuses on deeptech and reindustrialisation 4.0.

 In 2019, Lynxter completed a 1.5 million EUR seed round with investors IRDI Soridec Gestion and Emeric d’Arcimoles.
 This first round of funding helped the company to develop its R&D lab, the core of its activity, and to begin commercialisation of its first generation of 3D printers.